 Besides converting potential prospects into paying customers, it also helps in retaining existing clients by personalizing buying experience and providing utmost customer satisfaction.

-Wondering how do you decide which is the right CRM for your business?
+Wondering how to choose the right CRM for your business?

 There are many factors you need to consider while taking this critical decision for your business.
 This buyer’s guide will come to your aid in choosing the right CRM for your small business.

-Price is a major concern for a small business.
+Price is a major concern for small businesses.
 You cannot afford to invest your dollars in the wrong software.
-In a recent report, Capterra found that 61% of business spend more than $50 per month per user.
-Before you decide to invest in a CRM, understand what level of support and features does the software offers.
+In a recent report, Capterra found that 61% of businesses spend more than $50 per month per user.
+Before you decide to invest in a small business CRM, understand what level of support and features does the software offers.

 Not sure if you should invest such a large amount in a CRM?
 Well, fright not most of the CRM vendors offer a free trial, where you can use the CRM for 15 to 30 days (as per their trial period) and decide if it will be beneficial for your organization.

 The market is loaded with different kinds of CRM having a wide spectrum of features.
 However, some of these features might not be useful for your small business.